jakartaee/jakarta.ee/content/learn/specification-guides/servlet-faces-and-server-pages-explained.md

 doing things such as obtaining the request URI.
 The following objects are available for use:

-- request: Belongs to the HttpServletRequest class, and makes all request inputs available to the server.
+- `request`: Belongs to the `HttpServletRequest` class, and makes all request inputs available to the server.
-- requestScope:  Maps request scoped attribute names to their values.
+- `requestScope`:  Maps request scoped attribute names to their values.
-- response: Belongs to the HttpServletResponse class, and determines the details that are passed back to a client after a request has been made.
+- `response`: Belongs to the HttpServletResponse class, and determines the details that are passed back to a client after a request has been made.
-- page: Supplies access to the current servlet information.
+- `page`: Supplies access to the current servlet information.
-- pageContext:  Page Context Object.
+- `pageContext`:  Page Context Object.
-- session: Maintains information throughout a session.
+- `session`: Maintains information throughout a session.
-- sessionScope: Maps session scoped attribute names to their values.
+- `sessionScope`: Maps session scoped attribute names to their values.
-- application: Contains application based parameters.
+- `application`: Contains application based parameters.
-- applicationScope: Maps application scoped attribute names to their values.
+- `applicationScope`: Maps application scoped attribute names to their values.
-- param: Maps parameter names to a single String based parameter value.
+- `param`: Maps parameter names to a single String based parameter value.
-- params: Maps parameter names to a String[] of values for that parameter.
+- `params`: Maps parameter names to a String[] of values for that parameter.
-- pageScope:  Maps page scoped attribute names to their values.
+- `pageScope`:  Maps page scoped attribute names to their values.
-- header: Maps header names to single String header values.
+- `header`: Maps header names to single String header values.
-- headerValues: Maps header names to a Sting[] of values for the associated name.
+- `headerValues`: Maps header names to a Sting[] of values for the associated name.
-- cookie: Maps cookie names to a single Cookie object.
+- `cookie`: Maps cookie names to a single Cookie object.
-- initParam: Maps context initialization parameter names to their String based parameter value.
+- `initParam`: Maps context initialization parameter names to their String based parameter value.
-- out: Used to write content to the client.
+- `out`: Used to write content to the client.
-- exception: Used to display error messages within a JSP page.
+- `exception`: Used to display error messages within a JSP page.
-- config: Supplies access to the servlet context, name, and configuration parameters.
+- `config`: Supplies access to the servlet context, name, and configuration parameters.

-For instance, to obtain a request parameter value from within a Java class, the request object can be called upon by invoking the getParameter() method.
+For instance, to obtain a request parameter value from within a Java class, the request object can be called upon by invoking the `getParameter()` method.

 ```java
 String message = request.getParameter("message");